-Equalization matrix g corresponds to the first input matrix (matrix g) of the function.
-The algorithm assumes matrix g is transposed during computation so that the matrix presents as column-major on input.

-The second input matrix (matrix B) is formed by two 2-by-1 vectors (y vectors in the preceding formula) so that each row of B represents a 2-by-1 vector output from each antenna port, and each call to $armral_cmplx_mat_mult_2x2_f32_iq$ computes two distinct x^ estimates.
+Equalization matrix g corresponds to the first input matrix (matrix A) of the function.
+The function assumes matrix g is transposed during computation so that the matrix presents as column-major on input.
+The second input matrix (matrix B) is formed by two 2-by-1 vectors ( ${\rm Y}$ vectors in the preceding formula) so that each row of B represents a 2-by-1 vector output from each antenna port, and each call to armral cmplx mat mult 2x2 f32 ig computes two distinct x^ estimates.